Charles Wilson (journalist): Other activities

 Wilson was appointed new Chairman of the Judges at British Press Awards 2006, as part of an effort to promote transparency and fairness in the judging process.

 Wilson was the senior non-executive director of Chelsea and Westminster Hospital NHS Foundation Trust, where he made significant steps in assuring corporate governance.

 Personal life and death

-Wilson was married to the broadcaster and journalist Anne Robinson and they had a daughter, Emma.
-He was later married to the journalist Sally O'Sullivan with whom he had a son, Luke, and a daughter, Lily.
+Wilson was married to the broadcaster and journalist Anne Robinson and they had a daughter.
+He was later married to the journalist Sally O'Sullivan with whom he had a son and a daughter.
 They divorced in 2001, and later that year, he married amateur jockey Hon Rachel Pitkeathley, daughter of life peer Baroness Pitkeathley.

 Wilson died from blood cancer at The London Clinic on 31 August 2022, at the age of 87.